Here’s how the process works when you, or your agent or architect, lodge your building consent application:

 - The statutory 20 working days time clock starts.

-- We check your application to make sure it complies with the New Zealand Building Code.
+- We check your application to make sure it complies with the New Zealand Building Code, Building Act 2004 and associated Building Regulations.
 We may ask a specialist consultant to help with this.

 - We may contact you or your agent with any questions during the assessment process.
 If further information is requested, the time clock pauses until all the correct information has been provided and the clock recommences.